Chapter 1: Pilot: Running

 Angel looked up to his friends and his son, asking for help but everyone was at a lost.

 At the end, Spike fell asleep in his Sire's arms, spent.
 Angel didn't want to let go of him, he couldn't.
-He had the need to be with his little childe forever.
+He needed to be with his little childe forever.
 How could he leave him without a word, without...nothing?
 All these years, thinking that his Sire didn't want him, didn't love him anymore.
 His poor William.

 'Dad' Connor's whisper pulled him out of his thoughts.'
 Everybody has left.
 I think we should go to bed too.'